ryngonzalez/ryngonzalez.com/_work/experiments/mhacks.md

 ![](/images/mhacks-poster.jpg)
 ![](/images/mhacks-hall.jpg)

 The logo, in another variation, is still used today.
+You can see more photos from all the events at their [Facebook page](https://www.facebook.com/MHacksHackathon/photos_stream).